asheikm/intro-to-intelligent-apps/labs/01-prompts/README.md

 * Exercise: Write a prompt that generates the expected completion
 * Input text: `I was enjoying the sun, but then a huge cloud came and covered the sky.`
 * Expected completion: `Ich genoss die Sonne, aber dann kam eine riesige Wolke und bedeckte den Himmel.`
+Ans:
+* System Message: Translate the following text to German:

 ___